 Mostly you have to be open to new people, places, and opportunities, but there are still some points you can prepare before coming to Austria.

-Be prepared for temperatures extremes
+Be prepared for temperature extremes

-It can be super-hot in summer, but also freezing cold in winter.
+It can be super hot in summer, but also freezing cold in winter.
 This also means that you can do fun snow activities like skiing, snowboarding, or tobogganing in winter, but you can also get tan lines on one of the beautiful lakes in summer.
 It is important to pack according to the weather.
 Big cosy sweaters for winter and shorts and tops for summer – if you still need some more clothes: don’t worry – we have shopping centres as well 😉

 Learn the language